avabellaw/crystal-clear-opticians/readme.md

     **a.** The address is in the footer of every page.

-    **b.** There is a handy map in the about section that will take you to Google Maps for directions.
+    **b.** There is a handy map in the About section that will take you to Google Maps for directions.

-3. **As a first-time user I want to find links to the shop's social medias.**
+3. **As a first-time user I want to find links to the shop's social media.**

     **a.** You can find the social media icon links in the footer.
 Using aria-labels, these are accessible to people using screen readers.